hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 In the terminal, run ``git status`` and Git will tell you about the modified files.
 These are "Changes not staged for commit".

 You can also run ``git diff`` to see a "differential" of what's modified but not yet "staged" .
 You can use the arrow up/down or page up/down keys to scroll through the diff.
 There are + and - symbols showing which lines in the code are new or removed.
-Press the letter q  and/or ESC to exit the diff tool if you see a colon at the bottom of the terminal.
+If you see a colon (:) at the bottom of the terminal then you probably need to type the letter q (for quit) to escape out and back to the main terminal.

 Run ``git add index.html`` and then ``git add geojson.php`` to stage the files for commiting.